HMS Gloucester (D96): First Gulf War

 After a missile warning, both the USS Missouri and USS Jarrett fired flares and chaff to decoy the missile.
-Gloucester, drawing from the Royal Navy's experience during the Falklands War, when Exocet missiles re-acquired the merchant ship Atlantic Conveyor after decoys were deployed, did not activate her own decoys.
+Gloucester, drawing from the Royal Navy's experience during the Falklands War, when Exocet missiles sank the merchant ship Atlantic Conveyor after decoys were deployed, did not activate her own decoys.
 The Royal Navy considered missiles like the Silkworm as targets to be shot down and firing chaff made that action difficult.
 Gloucester initiated a hard turn, firing two Sea Darts "over her starboard shoulder".
 The entire engagement, from detection to destruction, took just 89 seconds.
-The interception range was between 2¾ Nautical miles to 4 Nautical miles away from Gloucester, and 4 Nautical miles to 7 Nautical miles away from USS Missouri.
-USS Jarrett‘s history listed the missile's altitude at 375 feet while witnesses aboard HMS London estimated between 680 to 1,000 feet.
+The interception range was between 2¾ and 4 nautical miles away from Gloucester, and 4 to 7 nautical miles away from Missouri.
+USS Jarrett‘s history listed the missile's altitude at 375 feet while witnesses aboard HMS London estimated between 680 and 1,000 feet.

 Later, Missouri‘s 16-inch guns destroyed the Iraqi missile battery.